 • Type 5: “You’re hiding behind research.
 You’ll never feel ready.”

-• Type 6: “Your anxiety isn’t protecting you.
-It’s paralyzing you.”
+• Type 6: “Your anxiety is paralyzing you, not protecting you.”

 • Type 7: “Every pivot is an escape.
 You’ve mistaken motion for progress.”